wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Come up with a few different project ideas.

+For each project idea:

-- Write up each project idea as a 1 sentence goal.
+- Write up the idea as a 1 sentence goal.
 - Add additional clarifying sentences.

-Agree on one project idea with your teacher.
-Your teacher should make sure the project is something reasonable that can be accomplished in the time available.
+Agree on one project idea with your mentor.
+Your mentor should help you ensure the project is something reasonable that can be accomplished in the time available.

 Write up a more detailed plan.
 Investigate as needed.
 Break the project into more specific tasks and estimate the time each will take.

-Have your teacher review the more detailed plan and provide comments, and adjust the plan accordingly.
+Have your mentor review the more detailed plan and provide comments, and adjust the plan accordingly.

 ### Explore